mjpost/bin/README.md

 ## Machine Translation

-- zpaste.
+- `zpaste`.
 A version of "paste" that also allows compressed files.

 - `unpaste`.
 The opposite of paste: takes a tab-delimited stream on STDIN, and writes the columns to files. e.g., this command